 Starting with the least important characteristic, I explain why a characteristic may be overlooked in favor of a more important one.

 It is quite difficult to see if two anal fins are present when culling small goldfish.
 This is usually one of the last faults goldfish are culled for.
-From a brood of 100 high quality juveniles, you may get one third that have a single anal fin.
+From a brood of 100 high quality juveniles, you may get one third that has a single anal fin.
 This means 70 will have the required twin anal fins.

 The earliest culls of fancy goldfish fry are for single tails where two should be present.
 A bad cull rate would be 30 fry out of 100 rejected.
 The 70 left will need further culls later for incomplete separation of the tails, uneven sizes or incorrect shape which will show up as they get bigger.